-A breach of contract occurs when a party thereto renounces his liability under it, or by his own act make it or totally or partially fails to perform such obligations.
+Breach of contract is violation of a contract or an agreement that occurs when one party fails to fulfill its promises according to the provisions of the agreement.
 It is a type of civil wrong.
 It is of two types: a).
-Actual Breach of Contract- and b).
+Actual Breach of Contract and b).
 Anticipatory Breach of Contract.
-The innocent or injured party has option either to sue or to wait the time the was to be done.
-The burden of proof is on plaintiff to prove the loss or damages incurred due to breach of contract.
+The innocent party has option either to sue or to wait the time the was to be done.
+There should be a valid contract and burden of proof lies on plaintiff to prove the loss or damages incurred due to breach of contract.
 Chapter VI of the Indian Contract Act ,1872 (section 73 to 75) deals with consequences of breach of contract and provides for the remedy to the non-defaulting party to contract by way of compensation for damage caused due to breach of contract by the other party.
 Thus, the innocent party have right to claim compensation and defendant have the duty to give compensation for loss incurred due to breach to contract.